banesullivan/scooby/README.md

 A Great Dane turned Python environment detective

+This is a toolset to easily report your Python environment's package versions and hardware resources.

-Scooby has rich formatting for Jupyter notebooks and rich text formatting for just about every other environment.
+Scooby has HTML formatting for Jupyter notebooks and rich text formatting for just about every other environment.
 We designed this module to be lightweight such that it could easily be added as a dependency to Python projects for environment reporting when debugging.
 Simply add `scooby` to your dependencies